apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 *Sep 21: With three weeks still to go before election day, this guide will evolve somewhat as polls, platform details, corrections, and other info continues to come in.*

-In politics, you might expect that the bigger the stage, the richer the story.
-When somebody is running for Prime Minister or President, people take note.
-When you get down to the city level, things can seem kind of… low stakes.
-Heck, in Burnaby and Port Coquitlam, their [mayors were just acclaimed](https://vancouversun.com/news/politics/brad-west-acclaimed-mayor-port-coquitlam) – not a soul stepped up to run against them!

-Vancouver is very not like this.
-We have a more engaged electorate and a disproportionate supply of cranks, which fuels an often dizzying mix of parties, candidates, and intrigue to follow and/or consider and/or be overwhelmed by.
+Vancouver is cursed with an interesting political scene.
+We have a relatively engaged electorate compared to other cities, and a disproportionate supply of cranks.
+This fuels a dizzying mix of parties, candidates, and intrigue to follow and/or consider and/or be overwhelmed by.
 To make matters worse, information about candidates and their platforms tends to all roll out in a short period leading up to Election Day.
-This can make digesting everything buttload of work.
+This can make planning your vote feel like a buttload of work.

-Luckily for you, dear reader, I have now done this buttload of work.
-I hope to ease your burden, and give you a useful overview of the tangled mess that is Vancouver politics.
+Well, dear reader, let me take a load off your butt with an overview of the weird mess that is this election.
 Assuming, that is, that you are a progressive sort of voter who cares about housing affordability.
-If you are a right-wing voter that thinks our city's housing situation is totally fine thank you, then you are free to hate-read this, but you may have a bad time.

-In any case, on Oct 1, advance polling will open up and Vancouverites will have their say on who should hold the 11 votes on our City Council – 10 councillors, plus one mayor.
-So it’s time to recap how we got here, review the 9+ parties vying for your consideration, and finish off with some pointers on how to actually go vote.
+On Oct 1, advance polling will open up and Vancouverites will have their say on who should hold the 11 votes on our City Council – 10 councillors, plus one mayor.
+So it’s time to recap how we got here, then review the 9+ parties vying for your consideration.

 Get a stiff drink, and settle in.